How to Apply Effective Altruism in Your Life to Eradicate Misery

 What fraction of the problem can we hope to solve by increasing the resources allocated to it?

-How much resources is already allocated to solving the problem?
+How many resources are already allocated to solving the problem?

 Where can I help the largest number of victims regardless of my affective preferences? (ex for an animal cause: majorities give to the dogs, but fishes are way more victims)